oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 There are three areas to improve the convergence:

-*   Expose parameters available on VM level to the cluster level
+*   Expose parameters available on VM level config to the cluster level config
 *   Expose some parameters available in VDSM conf to cluster level config
 *   Change logic on vdsm side